erseco/devops_recruiting/README.md

 main()
 ```

--a) It will fail to execute as the async keyword is incorrectly used
+- a) It will fail to execute as the async keyword is incorrectly used
--b) This code is correct and does not need to be improved
+- b) This code is correct and does not need to be improved
--c) The code will execute but the await function call will never return as the promises are not properly chained
+- c) The code will execute but the await function call will never return as the promises are not properly chained
--d) The code will execute correctly but the first async keyword should be removed as the function getList() already returns a promise
+- d) The code will execute correctly but the first async keyword should be removed as the function getList() already returns a promise